-MISSISSIPPI DELTA COMMUNITY COLLEGE TECHNICAL EDUCATION - ELECTRONICS TECHNOLOGY
+MISSISSIPPI DELTA COMMUNITY COLLEGE ELECTRONICS CAREER CERTIFICATE

-Electronics Technology is an instructional program which prepares individuals to support electrical engineers and other professionals in the design, development, and testing of electrical circuits, devices and systems.
+Electronics is a program of study that prepares individuals to support electrical engineers and other professionals in the design, development, and testing of electrical circuits, devices and systems.
 Included is instruction in model and prototype development and testing; systems analysis and integration; application of engineering data; and the preparation of report and test results.